About the program

 The program is currently involved in the following activities:

-- Improving Access to Justice and Support — We provide technical assistance to national courts and human rights defenders
+- Improving Accountability — We provide research on legal accountability for sexual violence in conflict and post-conflict settings and technical assistance to national courts and human rights defenders

 - Strengthening Protection — We study protection needs and options for refugees and other forcibly displaced people who are fleeing sexual violence in humanitarian zones.